madelezhia/vision-systems-lab/01-Career-Highlights/PET-MR-Brain-Quantification/README.md

 1. Registration strategies

 Linear registration is an iterative process that uses a 12-parameter affine transformation (3 translations, 3 rotations, 3 scalings, 3 shears) to align the source image globally with the MNI template.
 Optimization is done by maximizing the likelihood of the tissue segmentation model, comparing the source tissue maps (GM, WM, CSF) to the template tissue probability maps.
-The optimization is performed using a Gauss-Newton method with a multiresolution scheme: at each iteration, the affine parameters are updated to minimize the sum-of-squared differences between the segmented source tissues and the template priors
+The optimization is performed using a Gauss-Newton method with a multiresolution scheme: at each iteration, the affine parameters are updated to minimize the sum-of-squared differences between the segmented source tissues and the template priors.

 Nonlinear registration is also an iterative, parametric process.
 The deformation field is represented using cosine basis functions.
 At each iteration, these coefficients are updated using a regularized Gauss-Newton optimization.
 The resulting deformation is a smooth, voxelwise field that precisely aligns local anatomical structures with the template MNI space.